jondkelley/eco_aprs_weather/README.md

 * `temp5f` or `humidity5` - WH32 probe ID 5
 * `temp6f` or `humidity6` - WH32 probe ID 6

+Use the sensor overview page to identify the probe if you're having difficulty, and correlate with temp/humidify on the LCD screen for a reference value.

 #### Custom Telemtry Message

 The software doesn't send any beacon text by default; only WX telemtry.
 Customized beacon text is configured as follows: